Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Greater Flexibility

 This one is simple.
 I found Babbel to offer more flexibility than Duolingo.
-For one, with Babbel, you can jump around from level to level, or course to course.
+Babbel lets you jump around from level to level, or course to course.
 You’re not forced to follow a strict progression.

 Duolingo, on the other hand, dictates your learning path.
-New learning units only become active once you’ve completed the previous one or you’re able to “test out” of it early.
+New learning units only become active once you’ve completed the previous one or you’re able to “test out” early.
+For users on the free plan, the learning sequence is even more rigid, with fewer opportunities to test out of the material.

-Another example is that Babbel’s review sessions let you choose how you want to review.
-You can opt for flashcards, listening, speaking or writing, which I loved.
+Another example is that Babbel’s daily review sessions let you choose how you want to review.
+You can opt for flashcards, listening, speaking, or writing, depending on your learning style.
+I chose different ways to review on different days, since I like to mix it up and keep things feeling fresh.

-Each Duolingo lesson is only about 5 to 10 minutes long.
+On the positive side, each Duolingo lesson is only about 5 to 10 minutes long.
 Like Babbel, the Duolingo lessons are made up of a dozen or so quick-hit, interactive exercises that include listening drills, fill-in-the-blanks, matching pairs, verbal practice, writing full sentences, and completing mock conversations.
+So far, so good.
+Both Babbel and Duolingo rely on short, interactive exercises that span reading, writing, speaking, and listening.

 Duolingo’s drills are short and fun

-I’m a big fan of how Babbel and Duolingo throw the same content at you in a variety of ways, all within a short time frame.
-I think this helps keep you engaged and attentive to what’s happening, rather than being a passive learner.
+What Babbel and Duolingo both get right is keeping lessons short, which makes either app work well for busy professionals or parents who don’t have an hour every day to dedicate to learning a new language.
+They also both throw the same content at you in a variety of ways, all within a short time frame.
+I think this helps keep you engaged and attentive to what’s happening.

 The Free Version